Olivia Benson: William Lewis storyline

-In "Beast's Obsession", Lewis uses the distraction caused by his (self-induced) cardiac incident to escape from prison.
+In "Beast's Obsession", Lewis uses the distraction caused by his (self-induced) cardiac incident to escape from prison, murdering an officer and raping a nurse in the process.
 He then rapes a teenage girl, kidnaps her younger sister, and threatens to kill her unless Benson tells the truth about her testimony.
 Benson holds a press conference and admits that she lied on the witness stand.
 When Lewis does not release the girl, Benson tracks him down and surrenders to him.
 With his hostage watching, Lewis at first attempts to rape Benson, but changes his mind when she refuses to show him fear; instead, he forces her to play Russian roulette with him.
 As a police squad closes in, Lewis shoots himself in the head right in front of her, while making it look like she killed him in cold blood.
 In "Post-Mortem Blues", she is brought before a grand jury to explain her admission and Lewis' death.
 Her career is threatened until SVU's temporary commanding officer, Lt.
 Declan Murphy (Donal Logue), tells the grand jury that he instructed Benson to lie in her press conference, thus clearing her of Lewis' death and possible perjury charges.
 Murphy then makes Benson his second-in-command up until his transfer to an undercover assignment.

 In subsequent seasons, Lewis' name becomes a kind of code for an intensely dangerous situation, and Benson admits that her trauma and ordeal with him will always be a part of her.
 During a heated exchange with Amaro, he pointedly asks her whether she can ever forgive Lewis; she does not answer, and he apologizes.